geekabel/symfony-strapi/README.md

 # Symfony wrapper for using the Strapi headless CMS

-The symfony strapi Client bundle is a Symfony bundle that attempts to make the Airtable API easier to use.
+The symfony strapi Client bundle is a Symfony bundle that attempts to make the strapi API easier to use.

 ## Installation